 - Check the surface for ingress of dampness or water, including seepage.

 - Properly pack gaps between walls and beam joints.

 - Ensure proper curing of masonry walls before taking up the plastering work.

 - Ensure proper curing of the plastered surface.

-- Use water-proofing admixture while plastering of walls falling under high moisture zone.
+- Use water-proofing admixture while plastering of walls falling under a high moisture zone.

 - Remove loose patch of plaster if any and re-plaster with care.
-Plastering layer after drying should not sound hollow when tapped.
+The plastering layer after drying should not sound hollow when tapped.

 - Ensure walls are fully dry before taking up any painting work.

-- Ensure surface is dry and ready to receive the treatment.
+- Ensure the surface is dry and ready to receive the treatment.

 - In some parts of India, lime rendering is used as a part of internal plastering.
 Good quality lime must be used.
 The thick lime layer will lead to flaking of paint and hence to be avoided.

 - Brush the surface and remove all loose particles.